Updated July 2020

-Before using Pinterest for this blog, I told myself that I would dedicate one month to learning it so that I could utilize it properly right from the beginning and that’s exactly what I did.
+But before beginning my Pinterest journey, I told myself that I would dedicate one month to learning the platform inside-out so that I could utilize it properly right from the beginning and that’s exactly what I did.

 I dedicated most of my spare time to learning bits and pieces from different Pinterest influencers and was able to take in a lot of valuable information.
 I’m glad I did the research because it paid off!

-You’ll notice from the chart that I only started using Pinterest on February 15th, 2018, and since then I’ve received over 938 repins from over 689 different Pinterest users.
+You’ll notice from the chart that I only started using Pinterest on February 15th, 2018, and received over 938 repins from over 689 different Pinterest users.

 And if you look at the chart below, it shows that from February 26th – March 12th (which is only 9 days after I started using Pinterest), I received 728 over from 545 different pinners on Pinterest.
 That’s a daily average of 52 repins per day.
 It also shows that I’ve received 2,378,179 potential impressions, which is amazing.

 As promised, for the rest of this post, I’m going to show you exactly how I obtained these results so try not to miss any details and follow the steps I took as best as you can because if I did it, there’s a chance you can do it too.

 Step 1: I created a custom graphic for all of my posts

-The first thing I learned from my Pinterest research is to create custom graphics for all of my posts to make my blog Pinterest-friendly.
+The first thing I learned from my Pinterest research is to create custom graphics for all of my posts to make my blog Pinterest-friendly (examples above).
 A non-Pinterest-friendly blog would be one with no decent graphics for others to pin and that’s a no-no.

 So, I spent the time to create custom graphics for all of my older posts and will continue to do so for my new posts.

-If you browse around on this blog, you’ll notice there’s a pinnable Pinterest image at the very top of each and every post.
+If you browse around on this blog, you’ll notice there’s a pinnable Pinterest image at the top or bottom of each and every post.
 Anyone that wants to repin my post can easily do so now (that includes you *wink wink*).

 Here are some samples of pins I created: